kweingart08/ticket-taker/README.md

 #### Deploy to Heroku
   The site was deployed to Heroku.
 Environmental variables for email confirmation were setup using the terminal, and heroku rake db:migrate was used to migrate the data tables.
+Heroku run rails db:seed was used to seed the database.

 ## Improvements for Later